-STANDARD 1: INDEPENDENCE
+STANDARD 1: Independence

-STANDARD 1.1 A CME provider must ensure that the following decisions were made free of the control of a commercial interest.
-A commercial interest is defined as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients, with the exemption of non-profit or government organizations and non-health care related companies.
-Providers of clinical service directly to patients are not considered to be commercial interests. (a) Identification of CME needs; (b) Determination of educational objectives; (c) Selection and presentation of content; (d) Selection of all persons and organizations that will be in a position to control the content of the CME; (e) Selection of educational methods; (f) Evaluation of the activity.

-STANDARD 1.2 A commercial interest cannot take the role of non-accredited partner in a joint provider relationship.
+- 1.1 A CME provider must ensure that the following decisions were made free of the control of a commercial interest.
+The ACCME defines a "commercial interest" as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by or used on patients, with the exemption of non-profit or government organizations and non-health care related companies. - (a) Identification of CME needs; - (b) Determination of educational objectives; - (c) Selection and presentation of content; - (d) Selection of all persons and organizations that will be in a position to control the content of the CME: - (e) Selection of educational methods; - (f) Evaluation of the activity. - 1.2 A commercial interest cannot take the role of non-accredited partner in a joint sponsorship relationship.